 Choosing The Best Trailer Frame Material

-While it great to talk about Aluminum vs Steel, we’ll refer that back to previous articles.
+While it’s great to talk about Aluminum vs Steel, we’ll refer that back to previous articles.
 Aluminum vs Steel Part 1, then the following Comparison Part 2, are both good reading with a lot of detail.
-Also, reading the Post on Beam Shape is great background to help in selecting trailer frame material.
+Also, the Article on Beam Shape is great background for selecting trailer frame material.
 Honestly, the beam shape article and this one began as one article that got too long.
-You can think of this article as the application portion.
+You can think of this article as the application of beam shapes for trailers.

 The intent here is to give insight on beam types as you plan your next trailer.

 Review of Beam Loading